Azure-Samples/azure-iot-samples-csharp/provisioning/Samples/device/SymmetricKeyWithOperationalCertificateSample/readme.md

 # Using Azure IoT Device Provisioning Certificate Signing Requests

 - Device Provisioning Service (DPS) can be configured to receive Certificate Signing Requests (CSRs) from IoT devices as a part of the DPS registration process.
 DPS will then forward the CSR on to the Certificate Authority (CA) linked to your DPS instance.
 - The CA will sign and return an X.509 device identity certificate (aka client certificate) to DPS.
-We refer to this as an operational certificate.
-DPS will register the device and operational client certificate thumbprint in IoT hub and return the certificate to the IoT device.
-The IoT device can then use the returned operational certificate along with the private key information to authenticate with IoT hub.
+We will refer to this here as an operational certificate.
+DPS will register the device and operational client certificate thumbprint in IoT hub and return the certificate with the public key to the IoT device.
+The IoT device can then use the returned client certificate along with the private key information to authenticate with IoT hub.
 - An onboarding authentication mechanism (either SAS token or X509 client certificate) is still required to authenticate the device with DPS.

 ## Certificate Signing Request Flow